List of Hollyoaks characters introduced in 2023

-Hollyoaks is a British television soap opera that was first broadcast on 23 October 1995.
+Hollyoaks is a British television soap opera first broadcast on 23 October 1995.
 The following is a list of characters that appear in 2023, by order of first appearance.
 All characters are introduced by the soap's executive producer, Lucy Allan.
 The first characters to make their debuts are best friends Rayne Royce (Jemma Donovan) and Lacey Lloyd (Annabelle Davis).
+Then in March, Alex Burton (Liz Fletcher) debuted as Cindy Cunningham's (Stephanie Waring) bank manager, followed by Dillon Ray (Nathaniel Dass), the nephew-in-law of Misbah Maalik (Harvey Virdi) in April.
+Multiple other characters also appeared throughout the year.

 Rayne Royce

-Rayne Royce, played by Jemma Donovan, made her first appearance on 17 January 2023.
+Rayne Royce (also Louise Rayner), played by Jemma Donovan, first appeared on 17 January 2023.
 The character and Donovan's casting details were announced on 12 October 2022.
 Donovan joins the serial's main cast.
 Of joining the show, she said: "I am thrilled to be joining the cast of Hollyoaks!
-I'm so grateful for this opportunity to be able to bring something unique and fun to a new role and I can't wait to be a part of the Hollyoaks family."
-Donovan relocated to Liverpool for the role, and she told Metro's Stephen Patterson that her first day on set was "great" and she felt "at home" straight away.
-Rayne is part of a new group of 20-somethings living in a share house, which is reminiscent of the show's student-focused earlier years.
+I'm so grateful for this opportunity to bring something unique and fun to a new role and I can't wait to be a part of the Hollyoaks family."
+Donovan relocated to Liverpool for the role.
+She told Metro's Stephen Patterson that her first day on set was "great" and she felt "at home" straight away.
+Rayne is part of a new group of 20-somethings living in a shared house, which is reminiscent of the show's student-focused earlier years.
 She and her best friend Lacey Lloyd (Annabelle Davis) move in with Romeo Nightingale (Owen Warner), Nadira Valli (Ashling O'Shea), and Prince McQueen (Malique Thompson-Dwyer).
 Patterson noted that the pair "waste little time in getting up to no good, causing mischief for a number of the younger residents of the show."

-Rayne was billed as "an outgoing party girl", who is "well-known as a social media sensation."
+Rayne was billed as "an outgoing party girl", who is "well known as a social media sensation."
 Donovan later described her character as humorous, "fun, fiery and ambitious."
 She found that she was "diving into a whole new character" in the world of social media, as Rayne is an influencer, adding "I love creating characters and bringing them to life so I'm really looking forward to doing that with Rayne."
 Donovan later explained that while Rayne is confident and career driven, she would also show "a whole other side" and that she does have a past.
 She arrives to the village on a motorbike, which Donovan admitted she was not allowed to ride.
 She confirmed that Rayne has been best friends with Lacey since school and that they have a genuine friendship.
 Donovan also teased a possible romance with Romeo, after he walks in on her in the bath.
 She called it "an interesting first encounter for them" and thought it was foreshadowing something between them.
 She added: "Rayne does turn some heads, and there's a bit of competition too.
 The first people she meets are Prince, Hunter and then Romeo, but she's mostly there to have fun."